Halictus rubicundus: Colony cycle and demographics

-Sociality Effects on Colony Cycle
+Sociality effects on colony cycle

 The annual cycle differs slightly for eusocial and solitary populations, in terms of the number and sex ratios of offspring born in the broods.
-For example, in solitary populations, the first brood comprises 40% females, who are all able to mate before the next hibernation season.
+For example, in solitary populations, the first brood comprises 40% females, who all mate and enter hibernation.
 However, in eusocial populations, the emergence from hibernation occurs one or two months earlier, and results in a brood with mostly or exclusively worker females, with the female bias being greater the earlier nesting begins.
 Nesting for solitary populations begins in late May or June.
 The absence of a brood of female workers defines this nest type as solitary, so solitary populations produce only one reproductive brood that is provisioned by a gyne.
 The emergence of this brood is at approximately the same time as the emergence of the second or third brood in the social colony cycle.
 Upon emergence, the offspring mate and then females enter hibernation away from the nesting site.
 As in social colonies, the males and nest foundresses die at the end of the season.